carblue/acos5/README.md

 The required opensc.conf entries:<br>
+The location of opensc.conf on Linux: /etc/opensc/opensc.conf.<br>
+The location of opensc.conf on Windows: C:\Program Files\OpenSC Project\OpenSC\opensc.conf.<br>
 Since recently, OpenSC installs a very short opensc.conf.
 The long version (that I'm using and referring to here) is in github's/tarball's etc/opensc.conf.example.in<br>
 ......... just denotes, there is other opensc.conf content before this line<br>
 Content within ... (excluded) must be adapted (/something/like/path/to/acos5/target/releaseORdebug/) and added, otherwise there will be no support for ACOS5.<br>